18F/identity-idp/docs/local-development.md

 By default, the application binds to `localhost`.
 To test on a local network device or within a virtual machine, you can bind to `0.0.0.0` instead, using the following instructions:

 1. Determine your computer's network IP address.
 On macOS, you can find this in the "Network" system settings.
-From there, select "Wi-Fi or Ethernet" and click "Details".
+From there, select "Wi-Fi" or "Ethernet" and click "Details".
 This often takes the format of `192.168.1.x` or `10.0.0.x`.
 2. In `config/application.yml`, add `domain_name` and `mailer_domain_name` keys under `development`, like so:
    ```yaml
    development: